 Server Consolidation and High Efficiency

 This is perhaps the most important use case for VMs.
-In the past, each service (such as a website, database or email server) required a separate physical machine.
-Virtualization makes it possible to run multiple operating systems and environments on a single powerful physical server.
+Virtualization makes it possible to run multiple operating systems and environments on a single powerful physical server, eliminating the need to purchase and manage multiple servers and ensuring far more efficient use of hardware resources.

 Testing, Development and Sandboxing

-Security professionals can also use VMs to execute malicious code or perform penetration testing inside a fully controlled environment (sandboxing), ensuring that no harm reaches the actual infrastructure.
+Development teams can quickly create isolated environments that mimic production systems.
+Security professionals can also use VMs to execute malicious code or perform penetration testing inside a fully controlled environment.

 Backup and Fast Disaster Recovery

-One of the biggest advantages of VMs is that the entire OS, configuration and data are stored in one or more files (configuration files and virtual disks).
-This makes backing up, moving or copying them extremely easy.
+One of the biggest advantages of VMs is that the entire OS, configuration and data are stored in one or more files.
+If a physical server fails, restoring a VM from a backup typically takes only a few minutes.

 Running Legacy or Incompatible Operating Systems